-Note 3: thesis defence is conducted before two external examiners on-site in a 3 hour oral exam.
-A public presentation of the thesis is recommended, but not mandatory.
+Note 3: after successful examination of the written thesis, a thesis defence is conducted before two external examiners on-site in an oral exam.
+A public presentation of the thesis is required, and takes place immediately preceding the closed examination.

-Courses delivered AY2012/2013
+Courses delivered AY2013/2014